SeriumTW/srm-storerobbery-QBCore/README.md

-# Shop Robbery Script for FiveM
+# Shop Robbery Script for FiveM -- QBCore

 This script is a simple shop robbery script created by SeriumTW.
 It is provided for free, as there is a lack of decent shop robbery scripts available.